mochang2/info-sec/info-sec-project/01-how-to-setup/README.md

         path("posts/", include("posts.urls")),
     ]

-When you type ht<span>tp://</span>localhost:portnumber/auth(or posts), you can open each app's html files(not now because there is nothing in apps).
+When you type ht<span>tp://</span>localhost:portnumber/auth(or posts), you can open each app's html files(not now because there is nothing to show in apps).
 </br>
 </br>
 Create templates directory and html files in it like this: